vijay03/cs360v-f21/Lab4.md

 The following is a description of register usage by the vmcalls you will be working with.
 You should use these registers when you implement the vmcalls in `ipc_host_send()` and `ipc_host_recv()` and in `handle_vmcall()`.
 Read the documentation for `sys_ipc_try_send()` and `sys_ipc_try_recv()` in kern/syscall.c to understand what these values are used for.
 - The `VMX_VMCALL_IPCSEND` vmcall places its return value into %rax and expects the following input:
-	- The envid of the destination env in %rbx
+	- The type of the destination env in %rbx
 	- The value to send in %rcx
 	- The physical address of a page to send in %rdx
 	- The permissions for the sent page in %rsi